 The three things you must know to make the best bread

-- Highest heat baking is the magic ingredient
+- High heat baking is they key!

 1. Go for the high quality flour

 If there is ever a time to splurge on a great flour, and french loaf is the time!
 There are only four ingredients in this bread, no extra flavors to hide behind!

 For these loaves I used Bob’s Red Mill Artisan Bread Flour.
 It has a higher gluten content than all purpose flour, and it’s my current favorite flour for french breads.
 Any bread flour will work, too.